Writers' Council Profiles

 - To view only members whose surnames begin with a particular letter, click the appropriate letter to the right of “ALL.”

-- To find a particular member, use the searchbar.
+- To find a particular member, click the magnifying glass below and use our site-wide searchbar:

 A.J.B.
 (John) Johnston is the author or co-author of books and museum exhibits, as well as articles in scholarly journals, magazines and newspapers.
 He was made a chevalier of France’s Ordre des Palmes Académiques in recognition of his body of work on Louisbourg and other French colonial topics.
 The best known of his history books is Endgame 1758, which won a Clio award from the Canadian Historical Assocationtion and was short-listed for the Dartmouth Book Award.